 And I am not exaggerating.

 When I started my research on visiting Lancaster County and the surrounding towns, I knew very little about the area.
-Or where anything is located and just the logistics of it all.
-I had no idea what the towns would be like and except for seeing Amish people in buggies, had no real reference what can exist in this area.
+Or where anything is located, and just the logistics of it all.
+I had no idea what the towns would be like and, except for seeing Amish people in buggies, had no real reference to what can exist in this area.

 I will admit, knowing what to expect for the actual cities and towns is baffling and can be totally the opposite of what you expect.